“I started to hear voices and messages on the radio and television, and also through the newspaper. The delusion was

 Experiencing symptoms of psychotic disorders can lead to confusion and feeling misunderstood.
-Psychotic episodes, and the feelings that come with them, can get in the way of work, relating to family and friends, studying, and maintaining a household.
+Psychotic episodes, and the feelings that come with them, can get in the way of work, relating to family and friends, studying, and managing a home.

-People with psychosis often experience hallucinations.
-These involve seeing or hearing things that seem very real, but others cannot sense.
+People with psychosis often have hallucinations.
+This involves seeing or hearing things that seem very real, but others cannot sense.
 Some people may have delusions - strongly held beliefs that aren't true, like being spied on, or being famous.
-Psychosis can be a short, one-off event with a very obvious trigger, such as distressing experiences or substance misuse.
+Psychosis can be a short, one-off event with an obvious trigger, such as distressing experiences or substance misuse.
 For other people it can be a longer lasting challenge, and have no obvious trigger.

 The most common and well known psychotic disorder is schizophrenia.
-There are several other mental illnesses that have psychosis as their core symptom, such as brief psychotic disorder and schizoaffective disorder.
-However, people can also experience psychosis as part of another disorder, such as epilepsy or bipolar disorder - and psychotic episodes can be caused by some drugs.
+There are many other mental illnesses that have psychosis as their core symptom, such as brief psychotic disorder and schizoaffective disorder.
+However, people can also experience psychosis as part of other disorders, such as epilepsy or bipolar disorder.
+Psychotic episodes can be caused by some drugs as well.
 Violence is not a symptom of psychotic illnesses.

-Even people with severe forms of psychosis can live fulfilling and meaningful lives.
+People with severe forms of psychosis can live fulfilling lives.
 Some need long-term support to achieve this.
-Others mainly need help when symptoms are worse, and some need little ongoing support at all.
+Others mainly need help when symptoms are worse, and some don’t need much support at all.

-To find out if you are experiencing a psychotic disorder, it’s important to have an assessment with a clinical psychologist or a psychiatrist.
+To find out if you might have a psychotic disorder, it's important to have an assessment with a clinical psychologist or a psychiatrist.

 Taking action for change

 You can come up with an individual treatment and support plan with the help of your GP and specialist mental health professionals, such as psychiatrists or mental health caseworkers.
 Involving your family as well can be helpful.
 You can use the National Health Services Finder to find a health professional near you.

 Often your plan will include medications, such as antipsychotic medication.
 It’s a good idea to let your doctor know whether you think medication is working for you and if you experience any side effects.